nevwalkalone/Artificial-Intelligence-2020-2021-/README.md

 This project was completed for the Artificial Intelligence course of the [Department of Computer Science of the Athens University of Economics and Business](https://www.dept.aueb.gr/el/cs), during the Fall semester of 2020-2021.

 The objective of this assignment was to write a program that implements an AI algorithm (BFS, DFS, A* etc) so an optimal solution can be found for the [Bridge and Torch](https://en.wikipedia.org/wiki/Bridge_and_torch_problem) problem.
 In this project the A* algorithm with closed set was implemented.
-So given a number of people that want to cross the bridge, the algorithm must find the optimal solution, meaning the minimum time for all people to pass across.
+So given a number of people that want to cross the bridge, the algorithm must find the optimal solution, meaning the minimum amount of time for all people to pass across.

 ## Useful Reads